 Secretary: Alice Condé (Goldsmiths)

 Alice Condé is Associate Tutor in the Department of English and Comparative Literature at Goldsmiths, University of London.
 She is co-editor of Decadence and the Senses (with Jane Desmarais, Legenda, 2017) and co-editor of In Cynara’s Shadow: Collected Essays on Ernest Dowson (with Jessica Gossling).
-Her essay on ‘Decadence and Popular Culture’ is forthcoming in Jane Desmarais and David Weir’s volume on Decadence for the Cambridge Critical Concepts series.
+Her essay on ‘Decadence and Popular Culture’ can be found in Jane Desmarais and David Weir’s volume on Decadence for the Cambridge Critical Concepts series.

 Treasurer: Jessica Gossling (Goldsmiths)

-Jessica Gossling is Postdoctoral Associate Tutor in the Department of English and Comparative Literature at Goldsmiths, University of London, and Editorial Assistant for The Literary Encyclopedia.
+Jessica Gossling is a fractional lecturer in the Department of English and Comparative Literature at Goldsmiths, University of London, and Editorial Assistant for The Literary Encyclopedia.
 Her current research focuses on the Decadent threshold poetics of Charles Baudelaire, Joris-Karl Huysmans, Arthur Symons, and Ernest Dowson.
-She is co-editor of In Cynara’s Shadow: Collected Essays on Ernest Dowson (with Alice Condé, forthcoming by Peter Lang), and her essay on ‘À rebours and the House at Fontenay’ is published in Decadence and the Senses.
+She is co-editor of In Cynara’s Shadow: Collected Essays on Ernest Dowson (with Alice Condé, 2019), and her essay on ‘À rebours and the House at Fontenay’ is published in Decadence and the Senses.
 Alice and Jessica are the webmistresses of volupte.gold.ac.uk.

 Student Member: Robert Pruett (Oxford University)